 Getting paid on time is the lifeblood of any private practice.
-But let's be honest, manual payment processes are often a source of headaches for everyone involved: they create delays, frustrate your patients, and eat up valuable admin time.
+But manual payment processes are often a source of headaches for everyone involved: they create delays, frustrate your patients, and eat up valuable admin time.

 The solution?
 Integrate your payment processing directly into your practice management software.
 This guide will walk you through exactly how to do that and accept payment online far more efficiently.